Performance surface

 A performance surface is a type of flooring with attributes suitable for dance or sport.
 The word performance in this context will refer to any means of displaying physical movement.
 This includes theatrical, athletic, and recreational forms of performance.
 However, these different disciplines all require specialized floors to accommodate their specific physicality.
 Performance surfaces are normally designed as a sprung floor with additional material or layers on top, to create a complete dance floor or sports floor.
 Dance performance surfaces are denoted by using a layer of Marley, a popular type of vinyl, on top of a sprung floor.
 Theatres often have a number of roll-out floors with different characteristics to satisfy the requirements of different forms of dance.
 In addition, athletic flooring has been found to require different and new technological mechanisms to enhance performance.
 Flooring for spaces like clubs or ballrooms also serves a different purpose and therefore utilizes different properties.

 This article deals with the customization of a floor for different activities by the use of different surfaces.
 The basic requirements for floors and what makes them good, like shock absorbance and slip resistance, are discussed, before examining what makes each specific floor unique.

-Quality Performance Surface: General
+Quality performance surface

 Generally, a wood surface is standard for many indoor sports.
 Engineered wood is normally used because it is less liable to warp or shrink and is more economical.
 You would find this most commonly used for public events, e.g. a gym hall used for a graduation ceremony or a club dance floor.
 A step above a wooden surface is the sprung floor.
 A sprung floor absorbs shock and can enhance performance and greatly reduce injuries.
 This is more common in athletic spaces This is among the many key factors that can influence the quality of a performance surface.
-A general list of these is as follows...
+A general list of these includes: